 - Clothing hangers

-Items you can ask family/friends to give you for your new apartment might include:
+Common items you can ask family/friends for in your new apartment:

 - Kitchen dish towels